linode/docs/docs/guides/kubernetes/getting-started-with-kubernetes/index.md

 modified: 2021-12-30
 modified_by:
   name: Linode
-title: "Use kubeadm to Deploy a Cluster on Linode"
+title: "Using kubeadm to Deploy a Kubernetes Cluster"
-h1_title: "Using kubeadm to Deploy a Kubernetes Cluster"
+title_meta: "Use kubeadm to Deploy a Cluster on Linode"
-enable_h1: true
 aliases: ['/kubernetes/getting-started-with-kubernetes/','/applications/containers/getting-started-with-kubernetes/','/applications/containers/kubernetes/getting-started-with-kubernetes/']
 contributor:
   name: Linode